mmurray22/mmurray22.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
-My name if Michaela, I am a Senior at Stanford University, and I use they/them pronouns.
+My name is Micah, and I am a rising Second Year PhD student at UC Berkeley.